alex/what-happens-when/README.rst

 DNS lookup
 ----------
+DNS lookup, also known as a DNS resolution, is the process of translating a human-readable domain name, such as www.google.com, into the IP address associated with that domain name.
+DNS lookup is an essential part of the internet infrastructure, as it enables users to access websites and other internet resources using human-readable names instead of having to remember the IP addresses associated with those resources.

 * Browser checks if the domain is in its cache. (to see the DNS Cache in Chrome, go to `chrome://net-internals/#dns <chrome://net-internals/#dns>`_).